vlazzarini/vanilla/10.Tonnetz/README.md

 ```

 To enable MIDI control from the interface, all we need to do is to set a
 couple of functions to respond to mouse clicks on canvas.
+The idea
-The idea here is to check the mouse position against the Tonnetz and then issue a MIDI note on message
+here is to check the mouse position against the Tonnetz.
+If this falls
-to Csound for the corresponding note number,
+within a square enclosed by the diamond, the code then issues a MIDI note on message to Csound with the corresponding note number,

 ```
 // last note played